cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 >
 {: .solution}

-Now we only need to create a loop to fit each bin and save the yields and associated errors in order to get the efficiency.
-This is achieved by:
+The fitting and storing of the fit output of each bin is achieved by the following loop

 ~~~
 for (int i = 0; i < bin_n; i++)